-- If requested, provide a letter from that school indicating that the student was in good academic and personal standing.
+- if requested, provide a letter from that school indicating that the student was in good academic and personal standing; and

 Calvin’s engineering program emphasizes the integration of Christian faith and a professional engineering education.
 This integration takes place in many ways.
 For this reason, a student seeking a BSE degree from Calvin should be part of the program for the equivalent of no less than four semesters as a full-time student at Calvin.

 An engineering program fee will be assessed to students in the final year of the program.
-The fee will be applied to students registered for the senior design capstone course sequence (ENGR 339 and 340).
-The fee amount for 2019-2020 will be $325 charged in the fall (with registration in ENGR 339) and $325 charged in the spring (with registration in ENGR 340).
+The fee will be applied to students registered for the senior design capstone course sequence (ENGR 339 and ENGR 340 ).
+The fee amount for 2021-2022 will be $335 charged in the fall (with registration in ENGR 339 ) and $335 charged in the spring (with registration in ENGR 340 ).

-Students may receive an international designation by completing two of the following three international engineering items: 1) interim course 2) summer program 3) international internship while demonstrating some ability to speak the language of their internship country.
+Students may receive an international designation by completing two of the following three international engineering items: (1) summer program in Germany, (2) engineering-related May-term international course, (3) international internship while demonstrating some ability to speak the language of their internship country.

 Other procedures and activities may qualify for the international designation.
 For additional details, please contact the department chair or the department international designation coordinator.

-Students may receive a sustainability designation by completing all of the following: 1) ENGR 184 - Sustainability Challenges , 2) a 3- or 4-semester hour sustainability-themed course, 3) ENGR 384 - Analysis of Sustainability Engineering Systems , and 4) a sustainability-related practical experience such as a senior design project or internship.
-Contact the department chair or the engineering department sustainability coordinator for a list of qualifying 3-4 semester-hour courses and additional details.
+Students may receive a sustainability designation by completing all of the following: (1) ENGR 184 - Sustainability Challenges , (2) a 3- or 4-semester-hour sustainability-themed course, (3) ENGR 384 - Analysis of Sustainability Engineering Systems , and (4) a sustainability-related practical experience such as a senior design project or internship.
+Contact the department chair or the engineering department sustainability coordinator for a list of qualifying 3- to 4-semester-hour courses and additional details.

 Notes Regarding Admission and Graduation